Party Roles and Composition in DnD 5e

 Good Controller Classes

-Bard, Druids, Warlocks, and Wizards top the list, gaining many control spells.
-Monks and Paladins (especially the Oath of Redemption subclass) gain some good control options as well but are generally unable to handle as many targets as spellcasters.
+Bards, Druids, Warlocks, and Wizards top the list, gaining many control spells.
+Monks and Paladins (especially the Oath of Redemption subclass) gain some good control options but can’t handle as many targets as spellcasters.

-For some more detailed build information, check out my article on Control Casters in DnD 5e.
+For more detailed build information, check out my article on Control Casters in DnD 5e.

 Workarounds

 Some magic items, like Wand of Web, give access to some control spells.
-Also, any character with a good Athletics score and grapple opponents and provide some control options in a pinch.
+Also, any character with a good Athletics score can grapple opponents and provide some control options in a pinch.

 Striker

 Strikers are your main damage dealers, specializing in attacking a single target.
-Can be achieved in a variety of ways.
+There are many ways to achieve this.
 Many classes excel in this role, and every class has at least one subclass that excels in dealing damage.
 There are two ways to build this: sustained and nova damage.

 Sustained damage characters will continue to do good damage with any number of fights, with either little reliance on limited resources or quick replenishment (on short rest).
 They can be relied on to do good damage in just about any situation.
 Fighters, Warlocks, Barbarians, Monks, and Rogues are all good at this.

-Nova damage characters have much higher damage potential when it's needed, but limited resources, so they need to ration it out.
-This allows them to make tactical choices about which enemies to take down quickly.
-Paladins, Sorcerers, and Wizards are the most clear-cut examples of nova damage characters, but any character that can use a limited resource to significantly boost their damage falls into this category.
-For example, Berserker Barbarians have to manage levels of exhaustion to gain a large bonus to their attack output and have some nova damage potential based on calculated risk.
+Nova damage characters have much higher damage potential when needed, but limited resources, so they need to ration it out.
+They make tactical choices about which enemies to take down quickly.
+Paladins, Sorcerers, and Wizards are the most clear-cut examples of nova damage characters, but any character that can use a limited resource to boost their damage falls into this category.
+For example, Berserker Barbarians have to manage levels of exhaustion to gain a bonus to their attack output and have some nova damage potential based on calculated risk.

 Is a Striker Fun?